• Skip to main content

 Tried this recipe?Mention @MamaMaggiesKitchen or tag #MamaMaggiesKitchen!

-Arroz con Leche served with cinnamon and raisins
+Arroz con Leche served in a glass bowl and topped with cinnamon.

 About Maggie Unzueta